THIS PERFORMANCE HAS BEEN CANCELED.

 In their first New York appearance since 2010, Konk Pack brings together three major figures in contemporary music for a night of improvised music.
 Since 1997, Konk Pack has toured regularly throughout Europe, completed four major tours of the US, and have been described by The Wire‘s Lee Henderson as “one of the most exciting improv groups in the world.”
 The group have released four compact discs on the German label GROB, and have a fifth CD out on the Megaphone label in Baltimore, USA.
 They have performed at many major music festivals from Vancouver to Belgrade.

-Tim Hodgkinson is a contemporary composer, with works featured at international contemporary music festivals, and two sets of pieces for ensemble out on the Mode label, Hodgkinson also has a powerful commitment to intense and highly energised performance practice.
-In over forty years’ work he has placed himself in a series of definitive projects, whether as cofounder of the seminal Henry Cow group, as saxophonist with influential avant metal band God, or as bass clarinet soloist in the spectral compositions of Iancu Dumitrescu.
+Tim Hodgkinson is a contemporary composer, with works featured at international contemporary music festivals, and two sets of pieces for ensemble out on the Mode label, Hodgkinson also has a powerful commitment to intense and highly energized performance practice.
+In over forty years’ work he has placed himself in a series of definitive projects, whether as co-founder of the seminal Henry Cow group, as saxophonist with influential avant-metal band God, or as bass clarinet soloist in the spectral compositions of Iancu Dumitrescu.
 His lap steel guitar playing remains completely uncategorizable, bringing subdued and not so subdued echoes of rock music and other ethnicities.

 Over decades Roger Turner has brought the renowned volcanic power and finely-honed precision of his drum work to ensembles that have forged substantial connections with musicians both sides of the Atlantic and more recently from Japan.
 In addition to pioneering an acoustic percussive language that can run in tandem with approaches to contemporary electronic instruments, he has worked extensively in the microscopic laboratory of the acoustic duo situation where he acquired a highly developed sense of detail and of dynamic control.
-One of that select group of world-class players who have collectively redefined the language of contemporary percussion, in Turner’s hands minute inflections of tension can shape the group’s musical direction and galvanise a new level of audience experience.
+One of that select group of world-class players who have collectively redefined the language of contemporary percussion, in Turner’s hands minute inflections of tension can shape the group’s musical direction and galvanize a new level of audience experience.